 7. Build Upon the Ideas of Others

-In some online classes, comments seem like a disconnected collection of individual posts, often driven by the desire to craft a post that meets the instructor’s expectations and earns a high grade.
-While this is a reality in many online courses, do not let it prevent you from taking the discussion a step further.
+In some online classes, comments seem like a disconnected collection of individual posts, often driven by the desire to craft an answer that meets the instructor’s expectations.
+While this is a reality in many online courses, take the discussion further.

 Turn posts into a dynamic conversation.
 A great way to do this is to build upon the ideas of others.
-Take an idea that someone else shares and add a new example, illustration, or further explanation of the idea.
+Take an idea that someone else shares and add a new example, illustration, or further explanation of the concept.
 As more people do this, we see progress and discovery through online discussion.
-We turn disjointed comments into a meaning group discussion.
+We turn disjointed comments into a meaningful group discussion.

-There are many ways to be an active learner in an online course, but these seven give you a few simple starting points.
+There are many ways to be an active learner in an online course, but these seven tips give you a few simple starting points.
 Try them out to see how it goes.
-Not only will you feel more connected to others, but you’ll also make the class a more vibrant and positive experience for everyone.
-You will also increase your chances of building deep and positive relationships that last beyond graduation.
+Not only will you feel more connected to your online classmates, but you’ll also make the class a more vibrant and positive experience for everyone.
+You will also increase your chances of building profound, positive relationships beyond graduation.